daphnediane/schedule-to-html/README.md

 the cell should be a list of names separated by commas.

 _Group_ is the group that guest belongs to, if all members of a group are attending they will be listed as a group instead of individually.
+If double equals are used the group name will always be listed, and if only one member they will be displayed in parenthesis.

 For each of these columns, if the contents are not blank, the panelist is attending, use asterisk "*" to have some one present but not listed.